TheWWWorm/gt_discord_bot/README.md

 * Fill in all the missing values in `.env` file

 ## Use
 Execute the following command in the root of the projects folder.
-This will run the bot server and also watch the file system, and automatically restarting the server if any changes are made.
 ```
 $ nodemon index.ts
 ```
+This will run the bot server and will also watch the file system, automatically restarting the server if any changes are made.